-Dr. Silberman uses a patent pending bone marrow needle to obtain stem cells and
+Dr. Silberman uses an FDA approved, patent pending bone marrow needle to obtain

-multiple puncture sites, sometimes drilling of bone, excessive removal of more
+blood, require multiple puncture sites (or drilling of bone), excessive removal of more

-than 60cc

-of marrow aspirate, which then has to be manipulated, filtered, and spun with additives,
+than 60cc of marrow aspirate (which has to be manipulated, filtered, and spun with

-ultimate discarding of most of the fluid and hence, discarding of stem cells and progenitor
+discarding of your stem cells and progenitor cells.

 For example, Regenexx, which can cost $6000, uses pretreatment with prolotherapy

 injections the week of the procedure, six to ten puncture sites in your iliac crest, 60 to